Kaiserchen85/Pokemon-Team-Builder/README.md

 - As a user, I want to be able to add and remove moves to my Pokemon.
 - As a user, I want to be able to change the typing and stats of my Pokemon in my team.
 - As a user, I want to be able to re-arrange my Pokemon in my team.
+- As a user, I want to be able to give the option to save the Pokemon Team when quitting.
+- As a user, I want to be able to give the option to load my Pokemon Team when opening the app.